© 2025 Ideastream Public Media

 “We are excited to move forward with this review and to make sure that our officers and union are involved in every step of the process," Akron Police Chief Brian Harding said in a statement.

-The contract will cost the city $328,873, nearly half the price of Malik's original proposal.
+The contract with PERF will cost the city $328,873, according to Thursday's statement from the mayor.

 “One goal of this review is to ensure that we are providing our officers with the best policy, the best training and the clearest expectations for them to fulfill their duties to the residents of Akron," Malik said in a statement.
 "We also want to enhance mutual trust and understanding between city officers and the community."